Blog post

 Let’s turn to the man who invented modern business management: Peter Drucker.
 As he said, “if you can’t measure it, you can’t improve it”.
 This assumption highlights the importance of the fourth step of the BPM lifecycle: monitoring.

-In this phase, you monitor and review the process in real-time: you set KPIs and get tangible insights to evaluate the performance of the process and the effectiveness of the implemented changes.
-Are the bottlenecks resolved?
+In this phase, you monitor and review the process in real-time.
+You set KPIs and get tangible insights to evaluate the performance of the process and the effectiveness of the implemented changes.
+Are the bottlenecks resolved and the delays and mistakes adjusted?
 Are all resources working smoothly and efficiently?
-Are the delays and mistakes adjusted?
-All these questions should be answered by monitoring and analysis.
+You can answer all these questions by performing monitoring and analysis.

 5. Optimize